Dastakert: Geography

 Historically, the area of Dastakert was part of Tsghuk canton (Armenian: Ծղուկք գավառ Tsghukk gavar), at the heart of the ancient Syunik province of Armenia Major.

 Dastakert is situated on the slopes of Mount Ayri of the Zangezur Range, near the roots of the Ayri River (a tributary of the Sisian River).
 At an average height of 2,050 meters above sea level, Dastakert is regarded as a mountainous settlement.

 Demographics

 Population

 Dastakert is one of the smallest settlements in Armenia.
 It was one of the smallest urban settlements in the world in terms of population.
 The population of Dastakert grew significantly during the 1950s and 1960s after the opening of the Dastakert branch of the copper-molybdenum plant, exceeding 4,000 residents.
 Since the mid-1970s, the population has gradually declined with the closure of the plant.
-Currently, the population of Dastakert is around 300 who are entirely Armenians, most of them refugees from Azerbaijan.
-Between two and three children are born in Dastakert every year.

 Population timeline of Dastakert since 1908:

 Healthcare in Dastakert is provided by the nearby Sisian Medical Center.